Quick intro about the Gotthard Panorama Express ride

 What’s the best leg of the route?

 It’s the contrast between the two climates and cultures, and between the train and boat sections, that make the entire trip worthwhile.
-We only find the last leg between Bellinzona and Lugano a bit less interesting.
+I only find the last leg between Bellinzona and Lugano a bit less interesting.

 -